I quietly set my swim bag down on an empty chair, and surveyed the pool deck.

 I walked over to Dave and started a conversation before practice.

-“Swim next to me and I will help you.” he offered.
+“Swim next to me and I will help you.” he offered, humble and focused.

-And, so with Dave’s blessing, I moved up for a day to the fastest lane in the pool.
+With Dave’s blessing, I moved up for a day to his faster lane.

 While swimming beside him, we would turn at the same time, then he would shoot out two body lengths ahead.